waztedll/Installation/README.md

-FThe system has been installed, run:
+The system has been installed, run:

     sudo pacman -Syu